 THEY DID IT, AND NOW, SO MUST WE

 Don’t let anybody tell you that you are not in charge of your own government, or that you can’t amend your own Constitution.
-Here are four relevant examples of citizen led constitutional amendments: Women vote, thanks to the relentless and courageous actions of our mothers (mostly) to finally achieve our 19th Amendment; People elect their US Senators directly by popular vote (17th amendment); Poll taxes were prohibited by our 24th Amendment; If you’re old enough to die for your country, you’re old enough to vote (26th Amendment).
+Here are four relevant examples of citizen led constitutional amendments.
+Citizens used a unique Constitutional tool and special tactic to elect their US Senators directly by popular vote (17th Amendment).
+Women vote, thanks to the relentless and courageous actions of our mothers (mostly) to finally achieve our 19th Amendment.
+Poll taxes were prohibited with our 24th Amendment.
+If you’re old enough to die for your country, you’re old enough to vote (26th Amendment).

 Change is possible when we remember our Constitution is indeed ours, and to use the rights it grants us, the rights we have fought and died to preserve, as they were intended to be used by our Framers.
-We have done it before; we can do it again.
+We have done it before.
+We can do it again.
 Let’s take a look at how our great grandparents, grandparents and parents did it (mothers, fathers, and parents henceforth).
-We can thank them for showing us the way, and giving us no excuses by way of setting an example with their own actions…just like good parents do.
+We can thank them for showing us the way, and giving us no excuses by way of setting an example with their own actions, because that is what good parents do.
 It is what we must now do for our children and grandchildren as well.

 A tactical template and an object lesson: Our 17th Amendment

 Our ingenious parents decided they’d had enough of their corrupt Senate.
-Embroiled for decades in blatant corruption, where the want of money over needs of people was on open vulgar display of greed reaching its absurdist most profane gilded-age flame-out.
-Scandalous cases of corruption; some of which were investigated, proving money passed hands for Senate seats stemming from settings in state capitals (cloak room cliché here), where at that time our US Senators were “chosen” by state legislatures.
-Our parents knew this was a fatally Faustian arrangement; and that it needed to stop.
+Embroiled for decades in blatant corruption, where the want of money over needs of people was on open vulgar display, with greed reaching its most absurd and most profane flame-out in the gilded-age.
+Several scandalous cases were investigated proving money passed hands to buy Senate seats in State Capitol Buildings (cloak room deal cliché here), where at that time our US Senators were “chosen” by state legislatures.
+Our parents knew this was a fatally Faustian arrangement and, that it needed to stop.
 They also knew their history and their Constitution.
 So, to achieve the 17th Amendment they made ingenious use of a very ingeniously placed path to amend our Constitution (in Article V) by one of our more highly prescient Framers (George Mason), as a tactic to force the changes they needed on the very badly behaving Senate of theirs.
-This the tactic, forcing Congress to act when their practices and bad habits render them unable (like now), by demanding it through their state legislatures) we can use once again to achieve our 28th Amendment to finally get what we have so desperately needed since our nation began: to get money completely out of politics once and for all (more on this later: playing the Article V card).

-Some historical postulators would have us believe that the Framers were so afraid of the great scythe and pitchfork wielding masses getting the upper hand as they had in the peasant rebellions – where the unspeakable ignominy was said to have been suffered, of perfectly good powdered wigs having to be hurriedly flung in the ditch by poor nobles lest they be spotted, chased down and, [unthinkabled] by angry peasants, that the Framers over-swaddled the Senate/American nobles with protection from potential peasant perturbation: Article I, Section.
-3. of the Constitution: “The Senate of the United States shall be composed of two Senators from each State, [chosen by the Legislature thereof,]…” Whatever the Framer’s motivation (original intent speculation is an inherently slippery slope due to its total reliance on speculation – and thereby faulty footing for well-reasoned, and consequential judicial decisions) – it would be laughable in a logical slap-stick kind of way, if it weren’t for the dire consequences a la’ “Citizen’s” and “Buckley”.
-The 17th Amendment was a great shot at fixing the Senate.
-However, it came up short of its intended goal; this is the object lesson and one name says it all – Rod Blagojevich – We owe it to ourselves, our children and all future generations to finish the job our parents started.
-By getting money out of politics once and for all, all the Rodney Bs go bye-bye.
+Some historical postulators would have us believe that the Framers were so afraid of the great scythe and pitchfork wielding masses getting the upper hand as they had in the peasant rebellions – where the unspeakable ignominy was said to have been suffered, of perfectly good powdered wigs having to be hurriedly flung in the ditch by poor nobles lest they be spotted, chased down and, [unthinkabled] by angry peasants, that the Framers over-swaddled the Senate/American nobles with protection from potential peasant perturbation.
+In Article I, Section.
+3. of the Constitution: “The Senate of the United States shall be composed of two Senators from each State, [chosen by the Legislature thereof,]…” the Senate was kept out of the reach of the popular vote.
+Whatever the Framer’s motivation (original intent speculation is an inherently slippery slope) the 17th Amendment was a great attempt at fixing the Senate.
+However, it came up short of its intended goal.
+This is the object lesson: make sure your amendment has no loopholes.
+And, one name says it all – Rod Blagojevich.
+We owe it to ourselves, our children and all future generations to finish the job our parents started.
+By getting money out of politics, once and for all, all the Rodney Bs go bye-bye.

 The prolific and brilliant documentarist, Ken Burns, mused, “History doesn’t repeat itself, but human nature never changes”.
 Rod Blagojevich is living proof.
-The 17th Amendment sought to end the possibility of corrupt choosing of Senators (which had been the case many a time in deals made in the smoky state legislature halls in some of our states’ capitals buildings); hence the direct election of Senators by popular vote.
-But what if a Senator couldn’t complete [his] (this was pre-19th Amendment, so, yes, his) term?
-So, the 17ths authors came up with, “…When vacancies happen in the representation of any State in the Senate, the executive authority of such State shall issue writs of election to fill such vacancies: Provided, That the legislature of any state may empower the executive thereof to make temporary appointments until the people fill the vacancies by election as the legislature may direct.”
+The 17th Amendment sought to end the possibility of corrupt choosing of Senators.
+The direct election of Senators by popular vote was thought to end this blatant corruption.
+But, what if a Senator couldn’t complete his term?
+(Yes, his term — this was pre-19th Amendment.)
+So, the authors of the Amendment came up with, “…When vacancies happen in the representation of any State in the Senate, the executive authority of such State shall issue writs of election to fill such vacancies: Provided, that the legislature of any state may empower the executive thereof to make temporary appointments until the people fill the vacancies by election as the legislature may direct.”

-When Barack Obama vacated his Senate seat to become President that left then Illinois Governor Rodney, vying for the worst hairdo award with the Donald and the Reverend, “Blago”, Blagoje[vicious], yeah that guy, to infamously indict himself by brilliantly boasting while recorded, “I’ve got this thing and its fucking golden, and uh, uh, uh, [apparently searching for the next nugget] I’m not just giving it up for fuckin’ nothing.
+When Barack Obama vacated his Senate seat to become President, that left then Illinois Governor Rodney “Blago” Blagojevich, (vying for the worst hairdo award with the Donald and Kim Jong Un) to infamously indict himself by brilliantly boasting while recorded, “I’ve got this thing and its fucking golden, and uh, uh, uh, [apparently searching for the next nugget] I’m not just giving it up for fuckin’ nothing.
 I’m not gonna do it.
 And, and I can always use it.
-I can parachute me there.” [presumably metaphorically speaking] to a better place than where he did in fact land and perhaps with a bit harder landing than he had been dreaming of “parachuting”…14 years in federal prison.
+I can parachute me there.”
+Presumably metaphorically speaking, to a better place than where he did in fact land and, perhaps with a bit harder landing than he had been dreaming of “parachuting” himself…14 years in federal prison.

 Playing the Article V convention card

 We can amend our Constitution in two ways.
 Congress can send an amendment by a two-thirds vote in both houses on to the states legislatures where three-quarters of them must agree to ratify.
-The other is what we are calling the convention card.
-Two-thirds of the state legislatures apply to Congress to call a constitutional convention, at which amendments can be proposed to send to the states, where the same ¾ of the legislatures are required for ratification.
+The other is by what we are calling the “convention card”, where two-thirds of the state legislatures apply to Congress to call a constitutional convention, at which amendments can be proposed to send to the states, where the same three-quarters of the legislatures are required for ratification.

 This tactic has six distinct advantages: